fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

 browser between the RP and the IdP to facilitate federated authentication; it is not an authentication method.

+If the mechanisms developed to support authentication and authorization flows look like they will result in breaking changes for existing protocols, work on that mechanism must include a well-documented transition period.

 ### Out of Scope

 The identity space is much larger than federated authentication.
 While